"Is there a reliable PDF reader for Mac (macOS 10.15 Catalina)?"

 Skim is a popular PDF Reader on Mac that is tailored towards scientific purposes, although it can also be used to view other types of documents as well.
 This free PDF reader software is designed to be customizable for individual use, and is handy for notes and previews.
 The reason why Skim is one of the most popular options is because it includes easy-to-use and visually impressive reading modes.

-You can download Adobe Reader on Mac for free and set it as your default PDF reader.
+You can download PDF reader for mac-Adobe Reader for free and set it as your default PDF reader.
 Adobe Reader for Mac is considered the industry standard.
 Adobe is still a very well respected product on the market, as they are constantly making improvements and upgrades to the program, but there are other options that offer many of the same features at a lower price and without without complicated licensing agreements.

 PDFSam is a relatively new release that has been met with mixed reviews.
 This free PDF reader for Mac is designed for splitting and merging documents, hence why it is called 'SAM'.
 Some users report problems while using the application, though generally it is reported to be user-friendly and quick for the average user.